crookse/arweave-lua/README.md

 local Type = require "arweave.types.type"

 -- Get the validator
-local Validator = require "src.types.validator"
+local Validator = require "arweave.types.validator"

 -- Initialize a validator that can validate an object's Quantity and Sender -- fields